nementic-games/mesh-debugging/README.md

 # Mesh Debugging

 ## Description
-A suite of utilities useful for finding issues or simply visualizing properties such as UVs or normals meshes.
+A suite of utilities useful for finding issues or simply visualizing properties such as UVs or normals of meshes.

 ### UV Window